dave/wasmgo/README.md

   -c, --command string          Name of the go command. (default "go") -f, --flags string            Flags to pass to the go build command.
   -h, --help                    help for deploy
-  -i, --index index.jsgo.html   Specify the index page.
-If omitted, use index.jsgo.html if it exists. (default "index.jsgo.html")
-  -j, --json                    Return all template variables as a json blob from the deploy command.
+  -i, --index index.jsgo.html   Specify the index page. (default "index.jsgo.html") -j, --json                    Return all template variables as a json blob from the deploy command.
   -o, --open                    Open the page in a browser.
   -t, --template string         Template defining the output returned by the deploy command.
 Variables: Page (string), Loader (string). (default "{{ .Page }}")